jaredmdunn/wherever-we-go/02_characters/02_skills.md

 - Sprinting across a collapsing bridge.
 - Scaling a high wall without gear.
 - Dodging through a crowded marketplace.

+### Precision
+Skilled, controlled handwork—precise motion, focus, and technique applied to tools, devices, or delicate materials.

+Examples:
+- Picking a noble’s pocket unnoticed.
+- Lockpicking or trap disarming.
+- Performing surgery or fine mechanical work.

+### Stealth
+The ability to move quietly, avoid detection, and conceal yourself from sight or sound.

+Examples:
+- Sneaking past a sleeping guard.
+- Disappearing into the shadows of an alley.
+- Stalking prey through underbrush.

 ---